 1. Recruitment Specialist/Talent Acquisition Specialist

-This is probably the most common job position that you’ll encounter on job hunting sites.
+This is probably the most common remote human resources jobs that you’ll encounter on job hunting sites.

 Recruitment/talent acquisition specialists get recruiting metrics and standards from the hiring manager or whoever is requesting for an employee to fill a vacancy and then gather a candidate pool based on those metrics and standards.